Peach Blueberry Crisp

 Can you freeze peach blueberry crisp?
 Yes.
 Follow the recipe and allow the crisp to cool completely.
 Cover with a double layer of aluminum foil and freeze for up to 1 month.
 Defrost in the refrigerator overnight, then reheat in a 350 F oven for 20 minutes or until heated through.

 Crisps are one of my favorite desserts to make because they are so easy!
-This peach blueberry crisp is actually a variation of my simple peach crisp recipe, which is an excellent use for lots of summer peaches.
+This peach blueberry crisp is actually a combination of my simple peach crisp recipe and this easy blueberry crisp.
 In the fall, I enjoy making apple crisp.

 Peach blueberry crisp is a dessert worth trying this summer.
 Not only is it a good use for fresh summer fruit, but it also serves a small group of friends.
 Remember the vanilla ice cream (it makes all the difference!)
 If you enjoyed this recipe be sure to leave a review below and tag @ifyougiveablondeakitchen on social media.